eclipsesrl/udesly-docs-gridsome/content/jamstack/local-development.md

 All your markdown files can be found in **"site"** folder under their own subfolders.
 So you can just modify your cms content creating and modifying your markdown files!

 We greatly suggest using a code editor like [Visual Studio Code](https://code.visualstudio.com/), to manage your files.

+### Local Netlify CMS

+There is a beta feature of Netlify CMS that allows to work with Netlify CMS on local repo, follow their [Official Documentation](https://www.netlifycms.org/docs/beta-features/#working-with-a-local-git-repository)